 Diversity of Ownership

-SBA has regulations and policies designed to assure that an SBIC receives significant investments from investors who do not participate in or otherwise control its management.
-Additionally, an SBIC must receive at least 30 percent of its private capital from a total of three or more investors who are unrelated to the management or from a single such investor meeting certain limited qualifications (such as a bank, insurance company or certain publicly traded corporations).
-No single investor may own more than 70 percent of an SBIC’s private capital.
+SBA has regulations and policies designed to assure that Leveraged SBICs receive significant investments from investors who do not participate in or otherwise control the SBIC's management.
+Additionally, a Leveraged SBIC must receive at least 30 percent of its private capital from a total of three or more investors who are unrelated to the management and who are not affiliated with one another or from a single such investor meeting certain limited qualifications (such as a bank, insurance company or certain publicly traded corporations).
+No single investor, together with its affiliates, may own more than 70 percent of a Leveraged SBIC’s private capital.

 Restrictions on Transfer